 Nearly half of adults in the United States have high blood pressure—and many don’t have their hypertension under control.
-But when patients measure their blood pressure regularly, and share those measurements with their doctors, they are playing an important role in their care.
+But when patients measure their blood pressure regularly at home, and share those measurements with their doctors, they are playing an important role in their care.

-Here is what physicians wish patients knew about taking their own blood pressure measurements outside of the clinical setting, also commonly referred to as self-measured BP (SMBP).
+In this installment, two physicians took time to discuss what patients need to know about taking their own blood pressure measurements outside of the clinical setting, also commonly referred to as self-measured BP (SMBP).
+They are:

 Who should measure BP at home

-“Anyone who already has a diagnosis of high blood pressure can use SMBP to track their BP over time,” Dr. Rakotz said.
+“Anyone who already has a diagnosis of high blood pressure can use SMBP to track their BP over time,” he said.
 “The measurements can help physicians assess the effectiveness of treatments being used.”

-“If a patient doesn’t have a diagnosis of high blood pressure, home measurements can be used to make an accurate diagnosis,” he said.
+“If a patient doesn’t have a diagnosis of high blood pressure, home measurements can be used to make an accurate diagnosis,” Dr. Rakotz said.
 “But it’s also important to understand that if a patient does have high blood pressure, taking home measurements alone is not an effective form of treatment.

-“SMBP is something that can be used by a physician and care team to make sure that the treatment plan a patient is following is working and should be accompanied by clinical support,” Dr. Rakotz added.
+“SMBP is something that can be used by a physician and care team to make sure that the treatment plan a patient is following is working and should be accompanied by clinical support,” he added.

 Not all BP measurement devices are equal